aeccodingclub/workshop-on-ML-using-Python/README.md

 # workshop-on-ML-using-Python

-A brief summary and provision of links from the recent workshop held in AEC on ML using Python
+A brief summary and provision of links from the recent workshop held in AEC on ML using Python, taught by Amartya Ranjan Saikia and Subhajit Saha